sophiewax/library-literacy-analysis/README.md

 - How have literacy rates changed over time with library expansions or closures?

-Further research could incorporate more variables, use regression models, or explore spatial patterns with mapping tools.

-Other Future Directions:
-1. Mapping Literacy Inequality: Develop interactive GIS maps using ArcGIS StoryMaps or ArcGIS Online.
-2. Multivariable Analysis: Overlay poverty data to see how economic status interacts with library access and literacy.
-3. Granular Analysis: Refine data to the county or ZIP code level for more detailed regional insights.
-4. Historical Analysis: Investigate how historical patterns of library development correlate with present-day literacy gaps.

-**Students:**
+**Final Note for Students**

-Follow the above lesson to determine if there is a correlation between public library access and literacy rates using the provided csv files.
+Follow the steps in this tutorial to determine if there is a correlation between public library access and literacy rates using the provided datasets.

-After visualizing the relationshjip with the scatterplots and running a correlation test, reflect on what factors influence literacy beyond libraries.
+After visualizing the relationships and running correlation tests, reflect on what additional factors might influence literacy beyond public libraries.

 **References**
 1. Institute of Museum and Library Services.
 Public Libraries Survey Data.